liferay-design/liferay.design/src/markdown/careers/emea/senior-product-designer-2022-03-07.md

 -   Salary package commensurate with qualifications and experience.
 -   40 hours per year to volunteer at a nonprofit of your choice.
--   2.5 weeks of vacation + 10 holidays.
 -   Room to assume responsibility and grow professionally.
 -   Be part of a great team and work with designers around the world.
 -   Work in a company that has strong executive support for Design.